• info@discoveraltitude.com

 • Flight by twin otter plane to Lukla for both ways.

-• All night accommodation in lodge and tents (where there are lodges not available) during the trek on twin sharing basis.
+• All-night accommodation in lodges and tents (where there are lodges not available) during the trek on a twin-sharing basis.

 • Accommodation in tents from Base camp onwards to the summit during climbing.

-• Climbing gears such as climbing boots, climbing ropes, ice screw, ladder, and harness will be included.
+• Climbing gear such as climbing boots, climbing ropes, ice screws, ladder, and harness will be included.

 • Breakfast, lunch, dinner, and tea or coffee during the trip.